Custom configuration files

 level = "info"

-folder.
-For example, if you installed Piiano Vault server using Docker, you can override the default files by storing new versions in a local directory and mounting that directory to the container's configuration directory using:
+You override some or all of the values in the default system configuration file by storing a custom configuration file named pvault.system.toml in the /etc/pvault/conf.d directory.
+For example, if you installed Piiano Vault server using Docker, store your custom file in a local directory and mount that directory to the container's configuration directory using:

 -v /path/to/local/vault/config/directory:/etc/pvault/conf.d

-For example, if you create and mount a custom system configuration file with the following contact:
+For example, if you create and mount a custom system configuration file with this content:

 [log]